tposney/midi-qol/README.md

 chatMessage.update({content: content});
 ```
 hitContent is just html, so you could insert whatever you want in any of the divs above.

-### Weapon Critical Threshold - deprecated as of dnd5e 1.5 - do not use
-An additional field is added to the weapon item sheet, **Critical Threshold**, which changes the critical threshold for attacks made with that weapon.
-The value used for the attack crtical threshold is the lower of the actors critical threshold (from the special traits page) and the weapon critical threshold.

 ## Sample Chat Logs
 ![No Combo Card](pictures/nocombo.png) ![Combo Card](pictures/combo.png)